arielmission-space/PAOS/docs/source/user/propagation/index.rst

 Example
 ~~~~~~~~~~~~~

-Code example to use :class:`~paos.paos_wfo.WFO` to estimate Gaussian beam properties for a given beam with diameter
+Code example to use :class:`~paos.classes.wfo.WFO` to estimate Gaussian beam properties for a given beam with diameter
 :math:`d = 1.0` m, before and after inserting a Paraxial lens with focal length :math:`f = 1.0` m, and after
 propagating to the lens focus.

 .. jupyter-execute::
         :stderr:

-        from paos.paos_wfo import WFO
+        from paos.classes.wfo import WFO

         beam_diameter = 1.0  # m
         wavelength = 3.0e-6